hazelcast/hazelcast-cpp-client/README.md

 # Building the Project

 First create a build directory from the root of the project.
 In the build directory, run the following commands depending on your environment.

+For compiling with SSL support:
+- You need have the openssl installed in your development environment.
+Furthermore, the openssl include directory should be added to include directories and the openssl library directory should be listed in the link directories.
+Furthermore you need to set the openssl libraries to link.

+- You can provide your openssl installation directory to cmake using the following flags: -DHZ_OPENSSL_INCLUDE_DIR="Path to open installation include directory" and -DHZ_OPENSSL_LIB_DIR="Path to openssl lib directory"

+- Use -DHZ_COMPILE_WITH_SSL=ON

+- Check top level CMakeLists.txt file to see which libraries we link for openssl in which environment.
+For Mac OS and Linux, we link with "ssl" and "crypto", for windows and example linkage for 64 bit library and release build: "libeay32MD ssleay32MD libcrypto64MD libSSL64MD".

 ## Mac